python-ivi/python-ivi/README.md

 ## Included drivers

   * Oscilloscopes (scope):
+    * Agilent InfiniiVision 2000A series
+    * Agilent InfiniiVision 3000A series
-    * Agilent InfiniiVision 2000A/3000A series
+    * Agilent InfiniiVision 4000A series
     * Agilent InfiniiVision 6000A series
     * Agilent InfiniiVision 7000A/B series
     * Agilent Infiniium 90000A/90000X series